E-wave112/metawars/README.md

 ```
 ### Running the Dev Docker container

-To run the application, use the following command:
+To run the container, use the following command:

 ```
 $ docker-compose up